Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Range Commands

-Again, each range varies but they usually focus on letting you know when it is ok to shoot.
+Again, each range varies, but they usually focus on letting you know when it is ok to shoot.

 A “hot” range means it is ok to shoot.

-What they say goes and you are not allowed to argue with them.
+What they say goes, and you are not allowed to argue with them.
 These people aren’t on some kind of power trip.

 Crimson Trace RAD Pro Gunsite Class

-Listen to your RSO’s and instructors, y’all.
+Listen to your RSOs and instructors.

 During the transition time when you can go mess with your target set up at outdoor ranges, you will need to unload and lock your actions open.